rockymadden/slack-cli/README.md

 __Pipe chaining example:__

-Sending a message to a user, updating the message, and finally deleting the message:
+Send a message to a user, update the message, and finally delete the message:

 ```bash
 $ slack chat send hello @slackbot --filter '.ts + "\n" + .channel' |